 The fridge is one of the most important areas in the kitchen, as it contains all the food everyone is eating.
 At the same time, this is another area of the kitchen that doesn’t get disinfected as much as it should.
 Although it can take a little more time to clean thoroughly, one trick is to clean small amounts more often during everyday use so nothing gross builds up requiring a heavier hand.

 4. Cabinet Shelves

 Cabinet shelves are another cleaning practice often forgotten about or outright ignored, mostly because it can take some time to remove all the plates and glassware to do a thorough job.
-For this reason, dust and dirt can really build up on the shelves, but a dab of water and soft cloth can be all it takes to keep your cabinets clean and dust-free.
+For this reason, dust and dirt can really build up on the shelves, but a dab of water and microfiber cloth can be all it takes to keep your cabinets clean and dust-free.

 5. The Kitchen Waste Bin

 The hardest working cabinet in the kitchen is the one that stores the kitchen waste bin.
 This cabinet is usually frequently opened and closed throughout the day and many times while the homeowner is holding garbage, food waste, or other bacteria collecting items.
 This is an important cabinet to keep clean and sanitized.
 A kitchen waste bin with the ability to open with the tap of a knee can help the cabinet and its hardware stay cleaner longer by decreasing the amount of times it is touched.
 It can also help prevent wear and tear on the cabinet by preventing years of wet or sticky hands from touching the finish.